GetPageSpeed/nginx-extras-docs/docs/modules/aws-auth.md

 ---

 title: "NGINX module to proxy to authenticated AWS services"
 description: "RPM package nginx-module-aws-auth.
-This NGINX module can proxy requests to authenticated S3 backends using Amazon's V4 authentication API. "
+This NGINX module can proxy requests to authenticated S3 backends using Amazon's V4 authentication API."

 ---